ctsrc/lazyboi/README.md

 ## Installation

-If retrieved `lazyboi` by means of git clone then it should already be executable.
+If you retrieved `lazyboi` by means of git clone then it should already be executable.
 Otherwise, make it so that it is; `chmod 755 lazyboi`.

 Put `lazyboi` in some directory that is in your `$PATH`.
 For example,